sarahachem/PrimerLibrary/README.md

 To publish a new version of the library, just commit the code, create a new release with a new tag on github, check if the new release if successful on https://jitpack.io/#sarahachem/PrimerLibrary and update the tag number in the  app using the libary !

+The project contains a set of JUnit tests, that can be executed with the following command:

+`./gradlew testDebugUnitTest`